tdhock/tdhock.github.io/_posts/2024-08-30-viz-pred-err.md

 ```

 Below we run T-tests to see if the top ranked AUC is significantly
-greater than the next ranked AUC.
+greater than the next ranked AUC, for each data set.

 ``` r